Market Hall Museum, Warwick

-Market Hall Museum is an historic museum located in Warwick, in Warwickshire, England.
-The Market Hall forms part of The Warwickshire Museum.
-The Warwickshire Museum is operated by Heritage and Culture Warwickshire.
+Market Hall Museum is a historic museum located in Warwick, Warwickshire, England.
+The Market Hall forms part of The Warwickshire Museum, which is operated by Heritage and Culture Warwickshire.
 The collections on display at Market Hall are primarily focused on objects in the fields of archaeology, geology and natural history, and particularly those local to Warwickshire.

 History

 Construction

 The Market Hall was constructed in the latter part of the 17th century, as a way to provide shelter and protection from the weather for salesmen and stallholders in the town's regular market – the precursor, Booth Hall, being declared insufficient.
 The building was constructed with a large, open-plan ground floor with wide open arches, to allow easy access to the stalls.
-The first floor also housed a number of rooms, which after 1694 served as meeting rooms for any organisations which wished to rent them.
+The first floor also housed a number of rooms, which, after 1694, were rented out as meeting rooms.

 From the early 18th century to 1848, one small room in the Hall served as a "lock-up" – a small room which was used to hold prisoners before magistrate trials.
-From 1833 until its closure in 1848 the room was declared a "disgrace" – in 1842, it was reported that the room was "8ft 8ins by 3ft 8ins" and at one point housed thirteen people at once.
+From 1833 until its closure in 1848, the room was declared a "disgrace" – in 1842, it was reported that the room was "8ft 8ins by 3ft 8ins" and at one point housed thirteen people.